 - R1.
-Each Responsible Entity shall implement one or more documented information protection program(s) for BES Cyber System Information (BCSI) pertaining to "Applicable Systems" identified in CIP-011-3 Table R1 Information Protection Program that collectively includes each of the applicable requirement parts in CIP-011-3 Table R1 Information Protection Program.
+Each Responsible Entity shall implement one or more documented information protection program(s) for BES Cyber System Information (BCSI) pertaining to "Applicable Systems" identified in CIP-011-X Table R1 Information Protection Program that collectively includes each of the applicable requirement parts in CIP-011-X Table R1 Information Protection Program.
 [Violation Risk Factor: Medium] [Time Horizon: Operations Planning]. - M1.
-Evidence for the information protection program must include the applicable requirement parts in CIP-011-3 Table R1 Information Protection Program and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence for the information protection program must include the applicable requirement parts in CIP-011-X Table R1 Information Protection Program and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP-011-3 Table R1 - Information Protection Program Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-011-X Table R1 - Information Protection Program Part Applicable Systems Requirements Measures 1.1 High Impact BES Cyber Systems and their associated: 1.
 EACMS; and 2.
 PACS Medium Impact BES Cyber Systems and their associated: 1.
 EACMS; and 2.
 PACS Method(s) to identify BCSI.
 Examples of acceptable evidence may include, but are not limited to, the following: Documented method(s) to identify BCSI from the entity's information protection program; or Indications on information (e.g., labels or classification) that identify BCSI as designated in the entity's information protection program; or Training materials that provide personnel with sufficient knowledge to identify BCSI; or Storage locations identified for housing BCSI in the entity's information protection program.

-CIP-011-3 Table R1 - Information Protection Program Part Applicable Systems Requirements Measures 1.2 High Impact BES Cyber Systems and their associated: 1.
-EACMS; and Method(s) to protect and securely handle BCSI to mitigate risks of compromising confidentiality.
-Examples of evidence for on-premise BCSI may include, but are not limited to, the following: PACS Medium Impact BES Cyber Systems and their associated: EACMS; and PACS Procedures for protecting and securely handling, which include topics such as storage, security during transit, and use of BCSI; or Records indicating that BCSI is handled in a manner consistent with the entity's documented procedure(s).
-Examples of evidence for off-premise Examples of evidence for on-prefinse BCSI may include, but are not limited to, the following: Implementation of electronic technical method(s) to protect electronic BCSI (e.g., data masking, encryption, hashing, tokenization, cipher, electronic key management); or Implementation of physical technical method(s) to protect physical BCSI (e.g., physical lock and key management, biometrics, alarm system); or
+CIP-011-X Table R1 - Information Protection Program Part Applicable Systems Requirements Measures 1.2 Applicable Systems High Impact BES Cyber Systems and their associated: 1.
+EACMS; and 2.
+PACS Medium Impact BES Cyber Systems and their associated: 1.
+EACMS; and 2.
+PACS Method(s) to protect and securely handle BCSI to mitigate risks of compromising confidentiality.
+Examples of evidence for on-premise BCSI may include, but are not limited to, the following: • Procedures for protecting and securely handling, which include topics such as storage, security during transit, and use of BCSI; or • Records indicating that BCSI is handled in a manner consistent with the entity's documented procedure(s).
+Examples of evidence for off-premise BCSI may include, but are not limited to, the following: • Implementation of electronic technical method(s) to protect electronic BCSI (e.g., data masking, encryption, hashing, tokenization, cipher, electronic key management); or • Implementation of physical technical method(s) to protect physical BCSI (e.g., physical lock and key management, physical badge management, biometrics, alarm system); or

-CIP-011-3 Table R1 - Information Protection Program Part Applicable Systems Requirements Measures Implementation of administrative method(s) to protect BCSI (e.g., vendor service risk assessments, business agreements).
+CIP-011-X Table R1 - Information Protection Program Part Applicable Systems Requirements Measures Implementation of administrative method(s) to protect BCSI (e.g., vendor service risk assessments, business agreements).

 - R2.
-Each Responsible Entity shall implement one or more documented process(es) that collectively include the applicable requirement parts in CIP-011-3 Table R2 BES Cyber Asset Reuse and Disposal.
+Each Responsible Entity shall implement one or more documented process(es) that collectively include the applicable requirement parts in CIP-011-X Table R2 BES Cyber Asset Reuse and Disposal.
 [Violation Risk Factor: Lower] [Time Horizon: Operations Planning]. - M2.
-Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-011-3 Table R2 BES Cyber Asset Reuse and Disposal and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include each of the applicable documented processes that collectively include each of the applicable requirement parts in CIP-011-X Table R2 BES Cyber Asset Reuse and Disposal and additional evidence to demonstrate implementation as described in the Measures column of the table.